zkamvar/zkamvar/content/blog/2022-09-28-happy-cycling/index.md

 canoes?

 [^4]: This is *purely hypothetical* at this point.
 I have absolutely no
-    intention of leaving this job.
+    intention of leaving this job :sweat_smile:

 Recently, my new supervisor (Kari L. Jordan) suggested that I start thinking about my career trajectory regardless of whether it is inside or outside The